Austin Powers Pinball

 Austin Powers Pinball is a pinball-based video game released in 2002 and 2003 for PlayStation and Windows.
 The game is thematically based on the first two installments in the Austin Powers series of films.
 It features two playable pinball machines: one for the original movie, Austin Powers: International Man of Mystery, and one for the second movie, Austin Powers: The Spy Who Shagged Me.
 The third film, Austin Powers in Goldmember, was released months before Pinball but is not featured.

 Austin Powers Pinball is the fourth video game in the Austin Powers series, following the PC game Austin Powers Operation: Trivia, Game Boy Color tie-ins Austin Powers: Oh, Behave!, and Austin Powers: Welcome to My Underground Lair!.
 It received mixed reviews upon release.

 Gameplay

-Dr. Evil has his sights set on defeating Austin once and for all, and the best way to end the threat this time is by racking up a few points on the old pinball table.
-Using the flippers will help the player destroy the fembots, escape the mutant sea bass, and more.
+Dr. Evil is determined on defeating Austin once and for all, and the most effective way to end the threat this time is by accumulating points on the pinball table.
+Using the flippers, the player can destroy the fembots, escape the mutant sea bass, and more.
 If the player makes it to the Moonbase Showdown, they will take on the toughest enemies.